Buddhism and Evolution – Aggañña Sutta (DN 27)

 • One can spend a lifetime looking into the details of those subjects and getting nowhere.

-• However, we can gain some insights by having a rough idea about those subjects, as we saw above.
+• However, as we saw above, we can gain some insights by having a rough idea about those subjects.
 One gets into trouble when one tries to get into details.

 • We will explore some more aspects in the future that are beneficial for progressing on the Path.

 20. Please keep that in mind when you comment on the discussion forum.
-We can learn a few things from the sutta, but it is useless to get into arguments about how it contradicts current scientific findings.
+We can learn a few things from the sutta, but arguing about how it contradicts current scientific findings is useless.

 July 12, 2019: I have started a new subsection, “Origin of Life,” to discuss the necessary background material for future posts on the Aggañña Sutta.